sankate/Sankate/docs/index.md

 - Patni Computer Systems - New York, NY USA : Worked on various projects for Honeywell, NY stock exchange, Pitney Bowes and lead an offshore development group located in New Delhi, India

-- Newgen Software - Cupertino, CA USA and New Delhi, India : Worked on projects for Sun Microsystems and a startup (Realcommunities Inc.) in the USA.
-Implemented document management system for Canon Inc. while in India.
+- Newgen Software - Cupertino, CA USA and New Delhi, India : Worked on projects for *Sun Microsystems* and a startup (Realcommunities Inc.) in the USA.
+Implemented document management system for Canon Inc.

 - Network Programs - Noida, India: Worked on a Video on demand implementation for Fujitsu

+## Languages Tools, and Frameworks
+Java, Python, Spring, MySQL, Cassandra, Kafka, Docker, Kubernetes, Flutter

 ## Education